ffassler/simple-static-http-server/README.md

 [![Build Status](https://api.cirrus-ci.com/github/ffassler/simple-static-http-server.svg)](https://cirrus-ci.com/github/ffassler/simple-static-http-server)

 The aim of this project is to offer a simple [http](https://fr.wikipedia.org/wiki/Hypertext_Transfer_Protocol) server with :
-- just one feature : serve static files
+- just one feature : serve static files.
-- simple to be configured : command line arguments
+- simple to be configured : command line arguments.
-- light : small binary size
+- light : small binary size.
 - very easy to deploy : copy the binary and that it !
 No package, no node or python are required.

 To realize this aim, the server is written in [go](https://golang.org/) with no additional modules.

-Because of that, for example, under a Linux OS the required dependies are only :
+Because of that, for example, under a Linux OS the required dependencies are only :

 ```sh
 $ ldd simple-static-http-server